numerai/docs/tournament/staking-and-payouts.md

 ## Managing your stake

-You can manage your stake on the Numerai website by opening the staking modal.
+You can manage your stake on the Numerai website by clicking 'Manage Stake'.
 Use this modal to increase or decrease your stake amount, or switch your stake type between `corr` and `mmc`.

 ![staking modal](../.gitbook/assets/image%20%2844%29.png)